linkedin/venice/docs/proposals/vip-4.md

 4. If at any stage the hooks respond with `ROLLBACK` then the parent controller would send more admin channel commands to do the swap in the reverse direction.

+**This recommendation has been accepted, after design reviews, hence we will implement hooks in the parent controller.**

 ## Development Milestones